Zenulous/luis-test-framework/README.md

 .github
 └───workflows // CI/CD examples using Github Actions

-example_experiment_output // Example of an Experiment run using the framework, including an R script for further analysis.
+example_experiment_output // Example of an experiment run using the framework, including an R script for further analysis.
 Note that the R script uses some modules you may have to manually install.
+The samples and output in this folder are identical to that of this project's manuscript,

 framework // Folder containing the PoC framework